David Cottingham

 View Full Bio

 Charly graduated with honors from the full-time MBA program at University of Southern California’s Marshall School of Business in 2018.
-While in graduate school, Charly became a published author of Very Engaging, an interactive conversation guidebook for couples, which he co-authored with a former colleague.
+While in graduate school, Charly became a published author of “Let’s Do Us”, an interactive conversation guidebook for couples, which he co-authored with a former colleague.
 Charly earned his Bachelor of Arts from Dartmouth College, majoring in Geography and Economics.
-At Dartmouth, Charly was a varsity member of the nationally-ranked Division 1 Dartmouth Ski Team.
+At Dartmouth, Charly was a varsity member of the nationally ranked Division 1 Dartmouth Ski Team.
 As a native of Park City, Utah, Charly is still a passionate skier and mountain biker.
-Charly enjoys exploring his adopted city of Los Angeles, along with biking, hiking, and long walks on the beach with his wife.
+Charly enjoys exploring his adopted city of Los Angeles, along with biking, hiking, and long walks on the beach with his wife and son.

 Close Bio